 - are good tree climbers and swimmers

 - very intelligent and curious

 - weigh an average of 125 to 600 pounds

-- usually give birth to 2 to 3 cubs during the mother’s sleep energy other year
+- usually, give birth to 2 to 3 cubs during the mother’s sleep energy another year

 - can live over 25 years in the wild (average age in the wild is 18)